-The snatch can help you build muscle and burn fat, but it’s also one of the most difficult exercises to learn, says trainer Bill Hartman.
+The single-arm snatch can help you build muscle and burn fat, that’s why it’s known as the greatest exercise.
+But it’s also one of the most difficult exercises to learn, says trainer Bill Hartman.
 Use this guide to master the movement and see instant results…

 – as if you’re jumping.

 Let your forearm rotate up and back from the momentum of the lift as you drop into a shallow squat (not shown).
 Then imagine that you’re trying to throw the weight at the ceiling.
 (But don’t let go!).